-How to Sharpen and Strengthen Your Greek in 2023
+How to Sharpen and Strengthen Your Greek in the New Year

 A language that you don’t use is a language you will lose—which is why so many pastors who labored so hard over Greek vocabulary and verb paradigms in seminary end up losing most of what they learned.
 The only way to maintain your knowledge of another language is to use that language regularly.
 My goal in this post is to provide you with a unique reading plan that will help you not only to keep your Greek but also to grow in your ability to read New Testament Greek fluently.